Sign in to follow this

 Had the pleasure of taking Stiloski's Heavy Duty Extrication Class that he teaches.
 Captain Morris made extremely complex and technical evolutions, that challenged a number of veteran career and volunteer firefighters, look like a regular walk in the park.
 His incredible knowledge of both the rescue equipment and the overall operation were everpresent at all times during the class.
 I wish him the best of luck in his retirement as he as surely earned some rest and relaxation.

-FFPCogs and Bnechis like this
+Bnechis and FFPCogs like this

 Share this post